About Jarrah Timber Decking

 Jarrah is a popular timber in Australia and has been used as an exterior timber in construction since the 1840’s because of its durability and strength.
 Jarrah trees can be found in forests from Perth to Albany in the southwest of Western Australia where the soil is rich in iron and aluminium.

-From boardwalks in extreme environments to veranda and alfresco timber decking, Jarrah’s striking appearance and long-term durability makes it Australia’s premium choice for timber decking.
+From boardwalks in extreme environments to veranda and alfresco decking, Jarrah’s striking appearance and long-term durability makes it Australia’s premium choice.

 Where can Jarrah Timber Decking be used

 Jarrah is an excellent choice for outdoor applications as it is naturally resistant to weather, rot and termites.
 It is also resistant to marine borers, making it a good choice for harsh marine applications such as wharf and bridge construction.